francescom/ArduinoShooterGame/README.md

 ArduinoShooterGame
 ==================

-A shooting game with Arduino, a joistick shield and a 32X16 RG Bicolor LED Dot Matrix Display (HT1632C based)
+A simple shooting game with Arduino, a joystick shield and a 32X16 RG Bicolor LED Dot Matrix Display (HT1632C based)

 Requires flavio-fernandes branch of the HT1632-for-Arduino library